 In the case of the Active Citizenship Initiative, and the DILA Program before it, these KPIs translate more specifically: Civic Identity I see myself as a citizen with a responsibility and a willingness to create a positive impact for myself and others within our community/ies.
 Civic Knowledge and Skills I understand the tools and tactics available for citizens to impact their communities, and I have developed associated skills.
 Civic Self-Efficacy (percieved) I feel confident that, should I choose to do so, I can make a difference on the community issues that matter to me.
-For the purposes of the feedback form, questions were worded so that Civic Identity also addressed the OCDSB exit outcome of Global Awareness, Civic Knowledge/Skills also address the OCDSB exit outcome of Academic Diversity, and Civic Self-Efficacy also addressed the OCDSB exit outcome of Innovation.
+Our Program Evaluation for ACI activities from October to December, 2019 further accounted for the OCDSB's exit outcomes, where we tested progress made against each of ten exit outcomes that the OCDSB intends for its students.
+For this reporting period, we tested: Civic Identity in connection with the OCDSB's "Globally Aware" exit outcome ("How likely are you to help others in your community?"); Civic Knowledge/Skills in connection with the "Academically Diverse" exit outcome ("How much did you learn about Civic Tactics and Tools and how to use them?"); and Civic Self-Efficacy in connection with the "Innovative" exit outcome ("How confident are you that you can solve complex problems?")

 Methodology Student participants in the Action Civics Initiative (ACI) were provided feedback forms at the end of the eight visit program.
 Questions addressed Youth Ottawa's key civic engagement metrics (Civic Identity, Civic Knowledge, and Perceived Civic Self-Efficacy - all strong indicators of the likelihood of future civic engagement), the OCDSB Exit Outcomes, and general feedback questions posed after all Youth Ottawa programs.
 293 out of 500 program participants provided feedback.
 In order to reduce the amount of time per participant providing feedback, questions were split into Survey A (106 respondents) and Survey B (183 respondents) with questions on Civic Identity and general Youth Ottawa experience common to both Surveys.
 Questions were posed in a "pre-post question" format, where students were asked to rate on a scale of 1 to 10 (highest) where they felt they were before and after starting the ACI activities.
 The reported impacts shared below draw from the number of participants who reported an increase, the overall percentage of improvement between pre and post evaluations, and the qualitative data provided by students.
 Pre and post surveys at the start and finish of an intervention are generally preferable for program evaluation.
 However, we did not have permission for pre and post surveys from the OCDSB approval board on Research and Program Evaluation for the reporting period.
-Our "pre-post question" from was developed in consultation with YouthREX as a next-best solution to the challenge of getting permission for pre and post surveys.
-For example, students first are asked, "On a scale of 1 to 10 (highest), BEFORE participating in the Active Citizenship Initiative, HOW MOTI-VATED were you TO HELP OTHERS in your community?"
+Our "prepost question" from was developed in consultation with YouthREX as a nextbest solution to the challenge of getting permission for pre and post surveys.
+For example, students first are asked, "On a scale of 1 to 10 (highest), BEFORE participating in the Active Citizenship Initiative, HOW MOTIVATED were you TO HELP OTHERS in your community?"
 Participants are then immediately asked, "AFTER your Youth Ottawa experience, how MOTIVATED NOW are you to help others in your community?"
 Students are also offered a space to provide a qualitative description of their answers.